13 Ways our Customers are Using Real Estate Market Data

 Real estate portals are essentially a two-sided marketplace that connects buyers and sellers.
 One of the biggest factors which attract buyers is the amount of inventory the real estate portal has.
 The more inventory you have, the better the prospects you attract.

 The volume of inventory with decent Search engine optimization can boost your search appearance.
 This will translate into a spike total number of visits and thereby sales.
-Monitoring the inventory details of the competitors and analysing it can reveal interesting insights.
+Monitoring the inventory details of the competitors and analyzing them can reveal interesting insights.

 For data-driven companies, just knowing the size of the inventory is not enough.
 They need information on how it is distributed among states and cities, sometimes even at a zip code level if possible.